bradmartin/cache-autocomplete/README.md

     itemValue: any; /// The response data Key property to display
     listClass: string; /// css class to style the list
     itemClass: string; /// css class to style items in the list.
-    onItemSelect: Function; /// function to execute when an item is selected.
+    onItemSelect: Function; /// function to execute when an item is selected - returns the selected item object
     onItemsSet: Function; /// function to execute when the items are set for the data list.
 }
 ```